Limited Contracts in the UAE: A Comprehensive Guide

 • The end-of-service benefits are lower than unlimited contracts based on employment terms and duration.

-• The probation period of three to six months may apply for limited contracts.
+• The probation period of three to six months may apply to limited contracts.

 Recent Changes in UAE Labour Law